Codium-ai/cover-agent/README.md

   - [ ] Add a setting file

 ## CodiumAI
-CodiumAI mission is to enable busy dev teams to increase and maitain their code integrity.
+CodiumAI's mission is to enable busy dev teams to increase and maintain their code integrity.
-We offer a variety of tools, including "Pro" versions of our open-source tools, that commonly also manage with high complexity of code and is multi-repo code base aware.
+We offer various tools, including "Pro" versions of our open-source tools, which are meant to handle enterprise-level code complexity and are multi-repo codebase aware.